composewell/streamly/docs/Developer/Data.Scanl.md

 Streams cannot be expressed in the fused Pipe representation, because the sub-stream's existential state cannot be merged; the fused form corresponds to sub-streams produced by Unfold.)

-Rescanl: injectible state Moore machine (with initial state)
-Scanl: opaque state Moore machine

-Refold: Rescanl with only the final output
-Fold: Scanl with only the final output
-Parser: A Fold with error and backtracking

 ## Scan Variants